Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch3-scheduling-automation-scripts/index.md

 3. Create scheduled task using `Register-ScheduledTask`

 Here's an example script that creates a scheduled task.
 Things to note:
+- The `$Argument` variable uses a string that begins with single quotes to preserve the usage of double quotes for the command argument
+- The scheduled task creates a folder structure instead of placing the task at the root
+- When using a service account you must also specify the `-Password` argument

 ```powershell
 $Trigger = New-ScheduledTaskTrigger -Daily -At 8am